-HONG KONG - More than 180 ministers and seminary students representing Hong Kong's denominations attended the annual pastoral conference at Chinese University of Hong Kong.
+HONG KONG - More than 180 ministers and seminary students representing Hong Kong's denominations attended an annual pastoral conference at Chinese University of Hong Kong.

 The event marks the first time the Chinese Protestant church has attempted to research pastoral ministry systematically, organizers say.